-Due to scheduled maintenance, ECFMG’s on-line services will be unavailable from approximately 12:00 a.m. through approximately 5:00 p.m. on January 19, 2019.
+Due to scheduled maintenance, ECFMG’s on-line services are expected to be unavailable beginning at approximately 7:00 p.m. on Friday, June 19, 2020.
+Services are expected to be restored by 6:00 p.m. on Sunday, June 21, 2020.
 All times are calculated using Eastern Time in the United States.

-During this maintenance period, you will be unable to access the following:
+During this maintenance period, you will be unable to access most ECFMG on-line services, including the following:

 - IWA—Interactive Web Applications